Last updated on:

 Consider this scenario: A private investigator is working on a corporate fraud case involving a financial officer suspected of embezzlement.
 The investigation yields thousands of documents including financial records, payroll data, and confidential contracts.
 These documents contain sensitive information ranging from account numbers and social security numbers to employees' personal addresses.

 When preparing reports for law enforcement and legal teams, the investigator faces a critical challenge: presenting compelling evidence while protecting innocent parties' private information.
 This requires more than simply blacking out visible text.
-Modern document redaction must address:
+Modern document redaction in digital forensics must address the following:

 • Visible sensitive data in the main document